 Intelligence – Conveying information, like when giving a presentation, could be done as an Intelligence (Performance) check to determine how effective the information was communicated.

-Primary attribute: Charisma.
+Primary ability: Charisma.
 As opposed to Intimidation, this is about presenting a point of view or making a case and how well one can argue an issue.

 Strength – Perhaps one might be trying to calm the fears of a village under threat by a show of Strength (Persuasion) from their valiant defender.